OpenTermsArchive/contrib-versions/Gravatar/Privacy Policy.md

 *   **Limit Access to Information on Your Mobile Device:** Your mobile device operating system should provide you with the ability to discontinue our ability to collect stored information or location information via our mobile apps.
 If you do so, you may not be able to use certain features (like adding a location to a photograph, for example).
 *   **Opt-Out of Marketing Communications:** You may opt out of receiving promotional communications from us.
 Just follow the instructions in those communications or let us know.
 If you opt out of promotional communications, we may still send you other communications, like those about your account and legal notices.
 *   **Set Your Browser to Reject Cookies:** At this time, Automattic does not respond to “do not track” signals across all of our Services.
 However, you can usually choose to set your browser to remove or reject browser cookies before using Automattic’s websites, with the drawback that certain features of Automattic’s websites may not function properly without the aid of cookies.
+*   **Opt out of our internal analytics program.** You can do this through your user settings.
+By doing so, you won’t share information with our analytics tool about events or actions that happen after the opt-out, while logged in to your WordPress.com account.
+For more information, please see our Cookie Policy.
 *   **Close Your Account:** While we’d be very sad to see you go, if you no longer want to use our Services :( :( :( :(, you can close your account (for example, here, for WordPress.com accounts).
 Please keep in mind that we may continue to retain your information after closing your account, as described in How Long We Keep Information above — for example, when that information is reasonably needed to comply with (or demonstrate our compliance with) legal obligations such as law enforcement requests, or reasonably needed for our legitimate business interests.

 Your Rights